hshehjue/Data_Mining_Project/Supervised_Learning/Wine_Quality/README.md

     3 | 4 | 5 | 6 | 7 | 8 | 9
     ---|---|---|---|---|---|---
     0.0016|0.0353|0.3155|0.4568|0.1617|0.0290|0.0000

+     - According to the sensitivity, the quality score 4, 5, 6, 7, 8 are relatively well classified when compared with the benchmark.
+The class 3 which has been trained with very small number of training observations demonstrates unsatisfactory accuracy.
+In the case of the class 9, the number of its observations is too small to be assigned to the test set.

+  - **Accuracy**

+    - Accuracy = 0.6813
+    - The overall accuracy of the SVM model with radial kernel is about 68.13%

+  - **Test Error**

+    - 1 - Accuracy = 0.3187
+    - The test error produced by the fitted SVM model with radial kernel is approximately 31.87%

+### **4.2 Kernel

+### **4.2 Model Debugging**

+   * **Remediation: Removing Outliers**

  - Plynomial Kernel
  - Multinomial Logistic Regression
  - K-Nearest Neighbor(KNN)
  - Quadratic Discriminant Analysis(QDA)